 A few things that I remember: The brain is an amazing multi-faceted entity–someone could be smart about many things, as she was, and yet unable to accomplish some very basic tasks like counting or face-recognition.
 When she reflected on her own recovery, she knew she had disproved the prognosis that after one year she wouldn’t regain any other mental functioning.
 She kept slowly regaining aspects of her mental abilities.
 Oddly enough, online conversations were a big help to her–she was an early adopter of making friends via AOL chat rooms.
 Because of her brain injury, she had difficulty with sequencing–anything she needed to do had to be spelled out step by step.
-But she told me she began to write online porn scenes, which if nothing else required a great deal of sequencing.
+But she told me she began to write online erotica, which if nothing else required a great deal of sequencing.
 Who might have guessed the therapeutic value of that?

 She told me that despite the limitations, she actually found greater happiness after her disability than before–when she was deep into the rat-race, she was successful, yes, but driven and deeply unhappy.
 When she had the solitude and slowness of her later life, she had a chance to heal from earlier trauma, to learn to love herself, and to find joy.
 She also found new ways to contribute to the world around her, especially in support of animals.